VMS vs NVR Comparison 2024

 An NVR is a specialized appliance that enables a network video camera system.
 It’s a simple device that connects to a small number of cameras over your network.
 For example, an NVR will usually accommodate anywhere between eight and 32 cameras.

-The NVR is designed to and store video from your network video cameras, and usually, there’s no software to install or maintain.
+The NVR is designed to record and store video from your network video cameras, and usually, there’s no software to install or maintain.
 You can use a simple web-based application to view cameras or retrieve video recordings.

 Beyond basic viewing, search, and export functionality, a typical NVR security system doesn’t offer many other features.
 This is one of the reasons why an NVR is better suited for simple deployments.
 Whereas a video surveillance system is primarily used for after-the-fact investigations.